 Mode of study

-The Higher Diploma in Midwifery is of 18 months duration.
+The Higher Diploma in Midwifery is of 80 weeks duration.
 The programme is provided by the School of Nursing and Midwifery at NUI Galway in partnership with the Maternity Department, University Hospital Galway.
-The course consists of 12 months of clinical practice and six months of theoretical content.
+The course consists of 54 weeks of clinical practice and 26 weeks of theoretical content.
 Clinical practice is located at University Hospital Galway and consists of placements in Antenatal, Intranatal, Postnatal, Midwife-led Placements, Gynaecology, Theatre & Recovery and Neonatal Unit.
 Theoretical content consists of the following modules: Anatomy and Physiology Applied to Midwifery, Midwifery Care I & II, Woman with Complications in Childbirth I & II, Care of the Well Neonate, The Neonate Requiring Specialised Care, Research, Psychology and Sociology applied to Midwifery, Professional Issues and an Elective Placement for Midwifery.

 Curriculum InformationCurriculum information relates to the current academic year (in most cases).